 Searching for the right human resources jobs that will fit your time, salary expectations, and work experience can be challenging.
 With a ton of information available, it’s even more important for you to organize and plan your job search.
-Teal’s job search tracker works seamlessly with Google Chrome and allows job seekers to bookmark, track, and apply for jobs they want.
+Teal's Job Application Tracker works seamlessly with Google Chrome and allows job seekers to bookmark, track, and apply for jobs they want.
 With Teal’s tracker, you can search across a variety of job sites and boards to save open human resources positions across the web.

 Assess your HR skills

 HR professionals need a variety of skills to work in the field.
-Looking at HR job listings gives you a great sense of what employers are looking for in the position.
+Looking at HR resume examples and job listings will give you a great sense of what employers are looking for in the position.

 - Selection and Recruitment

 Strong communication skills, the ability to judge people and build relationships with them are some of the key requirements.